top of page

 In a time when presence has become rare, it has also become precious.
 That may be why detox has found its place in modern life.
 Not because we reject technology, but because we choose ourselves.

-The art of living, as Artistic Hub Magazine sees it, is not found in noise.
+The art of living, as Artistic Hub Magazine sees it, lives in quieter places.
 It is in rhythm.
 In the quiet details of daily life.
-In the decision to be present, aware and connected to ourselves, to others and to the world.
+In the decision to be present, attentive, and connected to ourselves, to others, and to the world.
 And in the moment we choose to be unreachable, we may find something quietly profound.